Beating a Dead Horse (album): Vermicide Violence

 Vermicide Violence is a fictitious deathcore band from Los Angeles, California.
 The band's name is a play on the deathcore band Suicide Silence.

 According to the band's Rock Sound Artist Profile, Vermicide Violence is composed of vocalist Jarrod Alonge and guitarist Brenden Worthington (the band's other members were not named).
 According to Worthington, Alonge replaced the band's original vocalist, who is hinted at being deceased (in reference to the late Mitch Lucker), but had actually been kicked out of the band for failure to be on time for band practice.
 The band claimed to have toured with other deathcore bands such as Infant Annihilator, Winds of Plague, Chelsea Grin, and Emmure.

 The band only has one song featured on the album: "Inconceivable Somatic Defecation", referencing Whitechapel's debut album The Somatic Defilement.
-The vocals on the song were performed by Jared Dines, the vocalist for Dissimulator, as well as a YouTube comedian and musician.
+The vocals on the song were performed by YouTube comedian and musician Jared Dines, then vocalist for Dissimulator.

 An additional song, called "Pray for Progress" was released on the album's deluxe reissue.
 The song marks a drastic stylistic change from "Inconceivable Somatic Defecation", taking influences from post-hardcore, metalcore, and alternative rock rather than deathcore; this is a parody of the dramatic genre change Bring Me the Horizon underwent after their debut album.
-The name is also a play on "Pray for Plagues", the first track on Bring Me the Horizon's debut full length album Count Your Blessings.
+The name is also a play on "Pray for Plagues", the first track on Bring Me the Horizon's debut full-length album Count Your Blessings.
 Dines did not provide vocals on "Pray for Progress;" clean vocals were performed by Johnny Franck and unclean vocals were performed by Mike Martenson.